Stephen-Sim/find-evcs-app/README.md

 - name: Name of the EV charging station.
 - address: Location address of the charging station.
 - total_charging_stations: Number of charging stations available.
-- image: Path to the image representing the charging station.
+- image: Base64-encoded string, representing the station's image.
 - latitude: Latitude of the charging station location.
 - longitude: Longitude of the charging station location.
 - admin_id: Foreign key linking to the admins table, representing the admin who manages the station.